For additional information or to view currently available work by Nicholas Bonamy, please contact us.

 Alias: Nick Simon (b.
 1991)

-Although only 24 years old, CANTSTOPGOODBOY (CSGB), is quickly making his mark in the contemporary art world.
+CANTSTOPGOODBOY (CSGB) is quickly making his mark in the contemporary art world.
 A native of Southern California, he was introduced to the world of art at an early age by his mother, a professional art restorer.
 His talents were recognized early but school would not prove to be the environment in which he would flourish.
 In high school, CANTSTOPGOODBOY was discouraged by a short-sighted art teacher, resulting in a four year hiatus.

 With no formal training, he rediscovered his love for art during his freshman year of college where he became inspired both by the prominence of street art and by an art professor who quickly recognized his abilities.
 After one semester he transferred to the University of Colorado at Boulder, where he took general studies classes while his art was sidelined as a hobby.
 It only took one semester at Boulder for CANTSTOPGOODBOY to realize that creating art, and not academics, is his true passion.